Gayatri018/matiks-user-insights/README.md

 This project presents an in-depth analysis of user behavior, revenue trends, and churn patterns for a hypothetical gaming platform, **Matiks**.
 The goal was to extract actionable insights that could drive engagement, improve retention, and enhance monetization strategies.

 > ⚡ **Context:** I discovered this data analyst task as part of a job listing assessment.
 Although I wasn’t eligible to apply for the job at that time, I took on the task as a personal project to sharpen my analytical skills and demonstrate my ability to turn raw data into strategic recommendations.
-The repository is updated with a comprehensive exploratory data analysis (EDA) notebook and a detailed final report in PDF format, showcasing the full process from raw data exploration to strategic recommendations.
+> ⚡**Note** The repository is updated with a comprehensive exploratory data analysis (EDA) notebook and a detailed final report in PDF format, showcasing the full process from raw data exploration to strategic recommendations.

 ---